Cristi075/cristi075.github.io/_posts/2022-06-13-TenableCTF 2022 Data Exfil (Forensics).markdown

 infile.close()
 {% endhighlight %}

+The output is hex-encoded so we'll decode it using xxd this time (I'm too lazy to use CyberChef just for this).
-After running it we get a file.
-By checking with 'file', we can see that this is recognized as a PNG file.
+By checking the resulted file with 'file', we can see that this is recognized as a PNG file.

 ![Reconstructing the data]({{site.baseurl}}/assets/img/TenableCTF_2022/forensics/exfil3.png){: .center-image}